sourcemeta/learnjsonschema.com/content/2020-12/applicator/anyOf.markdown

 The {{<link keyword="anyOf" vocabulary="applicator">}} keyword restricts
 instances to validate against _at least one_ (but potentially multiple) of the given subschemas.
-This keyword can be thought of as a [logical disjunction](https://en.wikipedia.org/wiki/Logical_disjunction) (OR) operation, as instances are valid if they satisfy the constraints of one or more subschemas (the union of the constraints).
+This keyword represents a [logical disjunction](https://en.wikipedia.org/wiki/Logical_disjunction) (OR) operation, as instances are valid if they satisfy the constraints of one or more subschemas (the union of the constraints).